NaomiBirkett/WebDesign/README.md

 # WebDesign

-Repo for MART341 Web Design Fall 2025
+This is my repository for my Intro to Web Design course.
+You can find my assignment folders inside.
+Thanks for visiting!